Skip to main page content

 We are here to help you reach your goals, and sometimes that means transferring your Lambton College credential to a degree at another institution.
 With a variety of transfer options available, graduates can continue their studies at colleges and universities across the globe.

-Use the database below to search for popular pathways.
+Use the search tool below to explore popular study and career pathways.

 Partner Institution